 Jordan has co-authored papers on a variety of topics related to the transition to parenthood.
 Her master’s thesis entailed a qualitative analysis of lesbian mothers’ constructions of the division of paid and unpaid.
 She has also co-authored papers relating to the transition to adoptive parenthood, specifically, including such topics as open adoption arrangements and gay male adoptive parenthood.
 Her dissertation entailed an in-depth qualitative study of transgender and gender-variant individuals’ perceptions of gender and sexual identity development, with a particular focus on the process of transitioning within specific socio-cultural contexts.
 Her clinical interests include emerging adults and individuals with chronic and persistent mental illness.

-Hannah Richardson, M.A., is a doctoral candidate in clinical psychology.
+Hannah Richardson, M.A., received her doctoral degree in clinical psychology in 2013.
 She is interested in researching the unique experiences of stigmatized groups, particularly the LGBT community.
 For the last several years she has studied how sexual minorities make decisions about family formation and marriage.
 Hannah has also served as a project coordinator of the Clark Anti-Violence Education Program, an empirically based program that aims to reduce and prevent instances of dating violence and sexual assault on campus.

 Lori Kinkler, M.A., is a doctoral student in clinical psychology.
 Broadly, she is interested in the construction of social categories such as gender, sexual orientation, and race and how the intersection of social categories contributes to one’s experiences, challenges, and sometimes, stigma.
 Furthermore, Lori has a strong desire to examine the ways in which an essentialist approach to the study of gender issues serve to support certain political agendas which ultimately harm and marginalize groups identified as “different.”
 Because of this, Lori is committed to investigating gender, sexual orientation, and race categories using qualitative methods to give a voice to marginal groups and counteract distorted conclusions typically emphasized in more traditional research.